dloez/tag-track/README.md

 ```sh
 tag-track
 ```
-This will use the latest closest tag and the commit messages between that tag and the current commit to calculate the version bump.
+This will use the commits between the HEAD commit of the current branch and the closest tag to calculate the version bump.
+Note that Tag Track requires at least one tag to work, if there are no tags in the repository, Tag Track will fail.

 Refer to the [GitHub Action section](#github-action) for information on how to use Tag Track inside a GitHub actions workflow.